gachu2002/Optimize_TP1/README.md

 * Value 1 means shift morning
 * Value 2 means shift afternoon
 * Value 3 means shift evening
-* Value 4 means shift night; value 0 means day-off)
+* Value 4 means shift night; value 0 means day-off
 # Input
 * Line 1: contains 4 positive integers N, D, A, B (1 <= N <= 500, 1 <= D <= 200, 1 <= A <= B <= 500)
 * Line i + 1 (i = 1, 2, . . ., N): contains a list of positive integers which are the day off of the staff i (days are indexed from 1 to D), terminated by -1
 # Output
 * Line i (i = 1, 2, . . ., N): write the i row of the solution matrix X

+# RUN THE PROGRAM
+* pip install requirements.txt